-The rules for tax advantaged 529 plans have changed due to the recent tax reform package.
+The rules for tax advantaged 529 plans have changed due to the recent Federal tax reform package.

 Under current Indiana Law, Indiana grants taxpayers a credit of up twenty percent of the contributions made to an INDIANA college choice 529 plan.
 In order to get the tax credit you MUST donate to an Indiana Choice College 529 plan, you cannot donate to 529 plans operated by other states.
 In order to get the credit this year the money must be deposited into your Indiana 529 account BEFORE the end of the year.
 The credit is maximized at $5,000 in contributions. $5,000 in contributions will give you an Indiana tax credit of $1,000.
 Note the Indiana tax credit is limited to your Indiana income tax liability.
 The tax reform package does not change the Indiana law.
 If you have questions about the tax advantages of an Indiana College Choice 529 plan please call Mike Sylvester at 260-407-5000 today!